mathiase4/wow-guild-recruitment/README.md

     - `heroku run python manage.py migrate`
 7.  **Create a Superuser:** Finally, I created a superuser to be able to access the admin panel on the live site:
     - `heroku run python manage.py createsuperuser`

+  - **I use environment variables in settings.py to handle the database setup.
+This makes it easy to switch between SQLite locally and PostgreSQL on Heroku.**

 ## Environment Variables